kamieliz/30-Days-of-Python/README.md

 ## Day 5 - Conditionals and Control Flow
 - Started and Completed: Jan 20, 2022
 - something new I learned: the correct syntax for writing an if else statement all in one line

+## Day 6 - String Formatting and String Methods
+- Started and Completed: Jan 22, 2022
+- something new I learned: old style string formatting with %